 The Coach House had been used as a tyre fitters for the last fifty years, and at first glance must have seemed an unlikely setting for a funeral director’s premises, but the location was perfect, at the rear of the beautiful Georgian houses in The Crescent.
 With the support of those closest to him, Simon was able to acquire the building and set about restoring it to its former beauty.
 In October 2016, the builders began their work, and in January 2017, with the final touches still not quite finished, Crescent Funerals carried out their first funeral.

-Since then, Taunton’s newest funeral directors have quickly become established.
+Since then, Taunton’s newest independently owned funeral directors have quickly become established.
 Simon is joined in the business by his husband Robert, a former head teacher who worked with children with special needs and achieved an ‘Outstanding’ Ofsted before leaving his role as a teacher for new challenges.
 Robert is a systems whizz, and he has taken on the role of office manager, ensuring everything runs smoothly behind the scenes and freeing Simon to do what he does best.
 The third member of the team is Jason Wood, the assistant funeral director who has a background in the care profession where he worked while trying to get an opportunity to become a funeral director.

 The team of three are supported by a loyal and dedicated group of part time staff who come and help as required – Simon’s years as a Taunton funeral director introduced him to many of the best part time funeral staff and they have been swift to offer their help.
 Other assistance comes from friends or family members if needed – it is evident that many people are willing Crescent Funerals to be a success.